-Depending on your blogging goals there are pros and cons to joining early or waiting to get into the more selective networks.
+Depending on your blogging goals, there are pros and cons to joining early or waiting to get into the more selective networks.

-The pro to joining early is that you are able to create revenue for your site right away and you do not need to wait until you have 50K sessions a month, which can take a long time.
+The pro to join early is that you are able to create revenue for your site right away and you do not need to wait until you have 50K sessions a month, which can take a long time.

-The con is that even though you have ads on your site since you do not have a lot of traffic.
+The con is that even though you have ads on your site, since you do not have a lot of traffic.
 The amount of money you will earn will not be a lot, and in some cases, the ads may become a distraction to your readers which may lower the visit duration on your website.

-Whether you decide to use the ad networks right away or wait until you have gained traffic, site ads are a great way to create passive income, as long as you are able to continue to provide a good user experience.
+Whether you decide to use the ad network right away or wait until you have gained traffic, site ads are a great way to create passive income, as long as you are able to continue to provide a good user experience.

 Digital Products.
 The last income stream that I will be discussing is creating digital products for your website.

 It is one of my favorite ways to monetize my blog and is another passive income stream that has allowed me to make money even after the work is done.

 A digital product is anything that is downloadable and not a physical item.
 A few examples include e-books, courses, audiobooks, video tutorials, and pdf templates.

 In order to create a successful digital product, you must be able to provide your audience with something that they need so that they will be willing to pay for the product, otherwise, it will not sell.

 For example, if you are talking about van life in your blog post, you should not be selling a digital product that shows your audience how to lose weight in 30 days.
 You have to make sure that your products pertain to your niche and your audience’s needs.